lit/todomvc/examples/lit/README.md

 ## TODO

-1. Move clear completed logic to app component.
-2. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
+1. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
-3. Change CSS classes for simpler selectors
+2. Change CSS classes for simpler selectors
-4. Check focus and tab behavior
+3. Check focus and tab behavior
-5. Add Rollup build that chooses production Lit build and creates a single JS file
+4. Add Rollup build that chooses production Lit build and creates a single JS file
-6. Check-in node dependencies like other implementations?
+5. Check-in node dependencies like other implementations?
-7. Add Wireit?
+6. Add Wireit?